 I will write again soon everyone!

 Earlier this week, our class went to the CC Cabin, and it was great!

 All of the members of our class, including Susan, left campus at about 3:45 on Monday.
 We took a CC-owned small charter bus to the cabin, which was about 1 hour away.
 We took turns playing deejay and had fun together on the bus ride there.
 The drive was absolutely beautiful!
-We went through a wonderful mountain pass and through Woodland Hills, CO to get to our destination.
+We went through a wonderful mountain pass and through Woodland Park, CO to get to our destination.

 Once we got there, we were dropped off at the bottom of a large hill.
 We had to carry our belonging up the hill on this narrow path, which was a bit of a struggle for some of us (namely me).
 After about 15 minutes of uphill trekking, we made it to the cabin.

 The cabin was great!
 It was three stories high.
 In the basement was a large bedroom, foosball table, and both a men’s and women’s restroom with showers.
 The main floor had a living room, fireplace, large kitchen, bathroom with a shower, and two long tables with benches for us to eat.
 The main floor also had access to the deck, which wrapped around the back of the building.
 The deck had great views of the valley and mountain!
 The top floor was a simple area with about seven bunk beds for sleeping.